samwilcoxon/bootcamp-plus-plus/README.md

 GET, POST, PUT, DELETE with Postman.
 #### C. Build
 Build your own API with node/express on [Glitch](glitch.com).
+#### D. Refactor
+Refactor exisitng code to simplify architecture and better define the interfaces between each piece.

 ## Topic 4: Front-end
 #### A. Forms